Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 6. Gift cards and Discount cards available.
 7. Remove headaches and manage your reconciliation, reports, transactions, refunds (transaction level), Gift Cards, payment methods, and more in the Dintero backoffice.
 == Changelog ==
+= 2025.10.08    - version 1.13.0 =
+* Feature       - We will now save the billing organization number from Dintero to the WooCommerce order if available as '_billing_org_nr'.
+* Enhancement   - Improve the flow when placing an order to reduce the amount of times we save the WooCommerce order.
+* Enhancement   - Adds logic to update the Dintero session on the page load for the checkout if a session exists.
+* Enhancement   - Reduces the amount of update requests made to Dintero for the session when using Express checkout.
+* Enhancement   - Prevents callbacks from trying to set the merchant reference in Dintero after it has been set once.
+* Fix           - Fixed an issue where the Dintero session was not always updated when loading the checkout if the cart had been changed.
+* Fix           - Fixed issue with not getting the token provider for subscriptions dynamically.
+* Fix           - Fixed an issue that could happen if a pickup point that was selected is missing from the pickup points for a shipping method during an update.
+* Fix           - Fixed an issue when comparing the difference between the order total in Dintero with WooCommerce.

 = 2025.09.24    - version 1.12.1 =
 * Fix           - Fixed an issue where shipping was not properly set when the shipping setting "Hide shipping costs until an address is entered" was enabled in WooCommerce.